Anybody wakeboard at night with the tower light? Our problem is the lights are too bright. Any ideas.

 Gravity IV (750s rear, 400 mid and 650 bow)

 Not sure what stereo I have, but I have 3 amps 2 subs 6 x 6.5 mids and tweets and 4 tower speakers ( 2 x 8 inch and 2 x 6.5 and tweets)

 1433 acme prop

 I think y'all are nuts to be doing any big jumps or tricks in the dark...
-Cruising is way less painful - until you rip through a swarm of bugs on the surface.Old enough to know better, young enough to do it anyway.
+Cruising is way less painful - until you rip through a swarm of bugs on the surface.At the time it seemed like a good idea...

 Bugs?
 Ha ha.
 See post #6 above.My Mom said I'm not allowed to get wet!